lubuntu-team/manual/source/3/3.1/3.1.6/qps.rst

 To change your process view to each process gets its own line or linear select the :guilabel:`Linear` radio button in the upper left hand corner.
 To organize each related process with a tree for parent and child processes press the :guilabel:`Tree` radio button.
 To search for a particular process enter a search term in the bar towards the center top of the user interface.
 To group processes based on what thread they are in check the :guilabel:`Thread` checkbox.

-At the bottom of the window :guilabel:`Process count` to see how many process are running on your system.
+At the bottom of the window :guilabel:`Process count` shows how many processes are running on your system.

 When you have qps open a tray icon will appear that shows a graph of CPU usage.
 If you right click :menuselection:`Hide` to make qps not show in the taskbar.
 To bring qps back to the front off all windows right click on the tray icon :menuselection:`Show`.
 To quit qps press :kbd:`Alt +Q` or right click the tray icon and select :menuselection:`Quit`.